 "Why?
 You know Hufflepuff is where the oddballs end up," said Fred with a snicker.

 "No, Ravenclaws are the oddballs.
-Hufflepuffs are the duffers," said Lavender, and she and Parvati giggled uncontrollably all through the next two students that were sorted - especially since one of them went to Ravenclaw and the other to Hufflepuff.
+Hufflepuffs are the duffers," said Parvati, and she and Lavender giggled uncontrollably all through the next two students that were sorted — especially since one of them went to Ravenclaw and the other to Hufflepuff.

 Finally, as the very last student to be sorted (no first-years with surnames that began with X, Y or Z this year, apparently) McGonagall called out "Weasley, Ginevra!"

 Ginny looked very alone up there as she sat down on the stool.
 Looking at Ronnie for the briefest of moments, she closed her eyes tightly and pulled the Hat onto her head.

 Ronnie leaned forward to look.
 So did Fred, George and Percy.
 And she knew, as certainly as if she'd asked them, that they had the same intense thought running through their heads: Please be in Gryffindor, please be in Gryffindor...

 The Gryffindor table burst into applause, with Weasleys and Potter's Gang clapping harder than anyone else.